 This course covers all aspects of specialty cake baking, constructing, and assembly.
-Products include various types of foam cakes, creamed cakes, icings and fillings, along with dessert sauces, and plating techniques.
+Products include various types of foam cakes, creamed cakes, icings and fillings.
 European classic recipes as well as current trends in cakes will be demonstrated with lab time for practice.
 An assortment of miniature bakery products will be produced.